Head and facial swelling in cats have a number of possible causes from mild and self-limiting to life-threatening.

 Administration of epinephrine (adrenaline), which counteracts the adverse effects by relaxing the airways to make breathing easier, increases blood pressure by causing constriction (tightening) of the blood vessels (which dilate during anaphylaxis) as well as preventing the further release of cytotoxic granules.

 An ear hematoma is a localised collection of clotted blood within the ear, usually the result of trauma to the affected area.
 Symptoms include a small or large “bubble” in the ear, which will feel warm to the touch and be painful.

 This depends on the size of the hematoma.
 Small hematomas can be drained with a needle.
 Larger ones will require surgery to correct, opening up the affected area to allow the fluid to drain out.

-Snakebites usually occur on the face, neck of front legs of the cat and cause swelling to the affected area.
+Snakebites are most common on the face, neck or front legs of the cat and cause swelling to the affected area.
 Snakes can be venomous or nonvenomous.
-Obviously venomous are by far more dangerous, but even nonvenomous bites can cause pain, inflammation, and swelling of the affected area.
+Venomous bites are by far more dangerous and can lead to rapid death, but even nonvenomous bites can cause pain, inflammation, and swelling of the affected area.

-Antivenom to neutralise the venom and supportive care.
+Antivenom to neutralise the venom as well as aggressive supportive care.